About

 Reasons to apply to Seattle Skills Center

-• Increase confidence, interpersonal skills and leadership skills.
+- Increase confidence, social skills and leadership skills.

-• Increase likelihood of graduating.
-(Skills Center participants graduate at a higher rate than non-participants.)
+- Increase likelihood of graduating.
+(Skills Center participants graduate at a higher rate.)

 Frequently Asked Questions